Top 5 Benefits of Recycling

 Recycling Protects Wildlife

 Recycling helps reduce the need to damage rivers, wetlands, and forests essential to wildlife.
 Lack of recycling has contributed to what is known as the Great Pacific Ocean Garbage Patch.
-Eighty percent of this comes from land (plastic bags, bottles, and other products, even Legos).
+Eighty percent of this comes from land (plastic bags, bottles, and other products, even small toys like Legos).

 Recycling Builds Community

-When people have a great common cause to support, they often come together and build social networks to help encourage others.
-Recycling is no different.
-In neighborhoods across the nation, we see concerned people working together in free recycling groups, environment lobby groups, and starting great recycling initiatives.
+When people have a great common cause to support, they come together and build social networks to help encourage others.
+Recycling is a great example.
+In neighborhoods across the nation, we see concerned people working together forming recycling groups, environment lobby groups, and starting their own great recycling initiatives.